openequella/openEQUELLA-blackboard-integration/README.md

 Version 1.X.Y will support Blackboard v3200 - v3300
 Version 2.W.V will support Blackboard v3400+

+You can override the default Bb API version by adding `-PbbLearnVersion=XYZ` to the `./gradlew` invocation.

 ## Building the primary building block
 ```bash
 ~$ ./gradlew :oeqPrimaryB2:clean :oeqPrimaryB2:buildB2